Roly Poly (horse): 2016: two-year-old season

 Roly Poly made a successful racecourse debut on 25 April when she won a maiden race over five furlongs at Naas Racecourse, starting at odds of 10/1 and prevailing by a short head from the David Wachman-trained Gone To Russia.
 The filly was immediately stepped up in class and matched against male opposition for the Listed Marble Hill Stakes at the Curragh in which she finished fourth behind her stablemate Caravaggio.
 She was then sent to England for the Group 2 Queen Mary Stakes at Royal Ascot on 15 June but proved no threat to the American filly Lady Aurelia and came home in eighth place.
 Eleven days after her run at Ascot Roly Poly was made 3/1 favourite for the Grangecon Stud Stakes over six furlongs on yielding ground at the Curragh.
 Ridden by Ryan Moore she settled behind the leaders before making steady progress in the last quarter mile, gaining the advantage in the final strides and winning by a neck from the English challenger Seafront.

 On 8 July Roly Poly was back in England for the Group 2 Duchess of Cambridge Stakes at Newmarket Racecourse and started the 6/1 third choice in the betting behind Bletchley (runner-up in the Albany Stakes) and the Godolphin representative Nasimi.
 With Moore again in the saddle she was among the leaders from the start and went to the front inside the final furlong despite hanging left under pressure.
 She kept on well in the final strides to win by half a length, a head and a short head from Magical Fire, Nations Alexander and Kilmah.
-After the race Moore said "I’m delighted with her.
+After the race, Moore said "I’m delighted with her.
 It was too soft for her at Ascot and it was a fast race.
 She was very brave at the Curragh and she's backed up in under two weeks.
 She's very tough and genuine and has plenty of pace".
 The filly's busy schedule continued in August when she was sent to York Racecourse for the Lowther Stakes and finished second to Queen Kindly having led until well inside the final furlong.

 In the Group 1 Cheveley Park Stakes at Newmarket Roly Poly started third favourite behind Lady Aurelia and Queen Kindly in a six-runner field.
 After tracking the front-running Lady Aurelia she overhauled the American filly 50 yards from the finish but was caught on the line and beaten a short head by her unfancied stablemate Brave Anna.
 Roly Poly ended her season with a trip to California to contest the Breeders' Cup Juvenile Fillies Turf at Santa Anita Park on 4 November.
-She started but never looked likely to win and finished ninth of the fourteen runners behind Good Money Honey.
+She never looked likely to win and finished ninth of the fourteen runners behind Good Money Honey.